Goldman Sachs profit falls on sluggish deals and bond trading, Marcus loss | Headlines

 Goldman Sachs profit falls on sluggish deals and bond trading, Marcus loss

-Shares fell more than 1.6% to $334.26 in afternoon trading.
+Its stock fell 1.7% to $333.91 in afternoon trading.
 Global mergers and acquisitions activity shrank to the lowest level in more than a decade in the first quarter, according to data from Dealogic.
 That hurt Goldman's investment banking fees, which dropped 26% to $1.58 billion.

 Revenue from fixed income, currency and commodities (FICC) trading, usually a bright spot, plunged 17% to $3.93 billion, while equity trading revenue sank 7% to $3.02 billion.
 "The revenue shortfall versus our expectations came mainly on FICC trading and equity investments, which are of course both relatively volatile," Chris Kotowski, a banking analyst at Oppenheimer & Co, wrote in a note.